Sweet Sign Systems Inc. Our Story

-By the 1960s, Sweet Signs had become such a fixture that the workshop bore a line that was equal parts slogan and provocation: “We made signs before we could talk.”
+By the 1960s, the Sweet Signs workshop carried a slogan that felt like a dare: “We made signs before we could talk.”

 The Century Test